 It's simple.
 It's sleek.
 It integrates with all kinds of apps at the click of a button.

 These limitations won't be obvious at first.
-You can still handle all of the basics using Shopify.
-It's usually once brands get several years into development before they begin to see how much Shopify holds them back.
+You can still handle the basics using Shopify.
+It's once brands get several years into development that they begin to see how Shopify holds them back.

 Think of it like this:

 Using Shopify, you can become 80% competitive in Google.
 No better.
 You'll rank on less-competitive searches if you put in the effort and you know what you're doing.